After completing this part of the tutorial, you will be able to calculate individual privacy risks for continuous variables by utilizing k-anonymity.

 sdcMicro is an R package specialized in the anonymization of micro (small) data sets. sdcMicro offers a command line and a Graphical User interface (GUI).

-Using sdcMicro To Assess Privacy Risks
+Using sdcMicro to Assess Privacy Risks

 Let’s start by creating a sdcMicro object using the class sdcMicroObj.
 The object becomes the working environment for all subsequent anonymization and risk assessment steps.
 It stores